pagkly/Zed/Investopedia3/What's the Fortune 100.md

 ## Understanding the Fortune 100

-Fortune first published its [first Fortune 500 in 1955](https://fortune.com/2014/06/02/first-fortune-500/).
+Fortune first published its [[first Fortune 500 in 1955]](https://fortune.com/2014/06/02/first-fortune-500/).
 Since that year, the publisher has published an annual list of the top-500 revenue-producing companies.

-The Fortune 500 in 1955 was [led by General Motors](https://archive.fortune.com/magazines/fortune/fortune500_archive/full/1955/), a company that held the top position for more than 30 years.
+The Fortune 500 in 1955 was [[led by General Motors]](https://archive.fortune.com/magazines/fortune/fortune500_archive/full/1955/), a company that held the top position for more than 30 years.
 General Motors had revenues of $9.82 billion to top the list.
 The remaining nine rounded out as follows:

--   Exxon (now part of [Exxon Mobil](https://www.investopedia.com/articles/insights/052416/top-3-exxon-mobil-shareholders-xom.asp)) at $5.66 billion
+-   Exxon (now part of [[Exxon Mobil]](https://www.investopedia.com/articles/insights/052416/top-3-exxon-mobil-shareholders-xom.asp)) at $5.66 billion
 -   U.S. Steel at $3.25 billion
 -   General Electric at $2.96 billion
 -   Esmark at $2.5 billion